cmaureir/progra-alma/lectures/week5/lecture17.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The special parameters is the main idea of the use of `*args` and `**kwargs`,
-which means variable length arguments lists arguments.
+which means variable length argument lists.

 The syntax of these special arguments, is used to pass variable number of arguments in a function,
 the first case, `*args` is widely used to pass a non-keyworded variable length argument list,
 and the second case, `**kwargs` is used to pass a keyworded variable length argument list.

-In other words, the structure of these different special parameters is as follow:
+In other words, the structure of these different special parameters is as follows:

 * `*args`, simple multiple parameters::